Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/tea/en/05_perfect_alex.md

 ## Forced March

-This is the "tutorial" phase of Perfect Alex, where Ordained Stillness, Ordained Motion, and the Light/Dark mechanics are introduced.
+This is the "tutorial" section of Perfect Alex, where Ordained Stillness, Ordained Motion, and the Light/Dark mechanics are introduced.

-This phase can be blocked out as follows:
+This section can be blocked out as follows:

 1. Ordained Stillness/Motion
 2. Forced March